-The direct conversion of forest land to highway right-of-way is estimated to be 306 to 341 acres for the B Alternatives, 408 to 536 acres for the C Alternatives, 1,973 to 2,284 acres for the M Alternatives, 1,572 to 1,734 acres for the O Alternatives and 613 to 902 acres for the P Alternatives.
+The direct conversion of forest land to highway right-of-way is estimated to be 306-341 acres for the B Alternatives, 408-536 acres for the C Alternatives, 1,973-2,284 acres for the M Alternatives, 1,572-1,734 acres for the O Alternatives, and 613-902 acres for the P Alternatives.
+Direct impacts from RPA P range from 606-874 acres, and Alternative R could directly impact up to 97 acres.
 These totals include the direct impacts by the Local Improvements associated with each alternative.
-See Table 9: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+See Table 10: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+There are no Local Improvements associated with Alternative R.